1. OUR DEFINITION OF SPAM

 Remember that mobile operators have their own policies in each country.
 Sometimes a sender ID can be replaced with a numeric long code, short code or with a generic alpha sender ID.
 We recommend checking your SMS campaign on your own handset before sending it out.

-Providing clients with an option to stop receiving your communications is a good way to decrease complaints.
-They can do this by sending an SMS to a short or long code indicated in the received message or just by calling you or sending you an email.
-You can add phone numbers to a stop list so the recipients will never get messages from you.
+Providing clients with an option to stop receiving your communications is a great way to decrease complaints.
+This can be facilitated by enabling a reply option to the short or long code indicated in the received message or simply by calling you or sending you an email.
+The phone numbers of those people opting out can be added to a ‘stop list’ so those recipients will never receive messages from you again.

-Kindly note that an opt-out function is obligatory in the USA and some other countries.
-We recommend contacting our legal team for more information.
+Kindly note that providing the ability for a subscriber to opt out is an obligatory legal requirement in the USA and some other countries.
+We recommend you contact our legal team at firstname.lastname@example.org for more information should you be uncertain about anything